Moonsong-Labs/moonscope/README.md

 ## 📖 Introduction

-MoonScope is a test report aggregator, which combines Moonwall, to provide an entirely server side rendered application for viewing and exploring test reports.
-With a focus on speed and scalability, it is designed to be able to handle thousands of test reports, and provide a simple interface to explore them.
+MoonScope is a test report aggregator, which integrates with [Moonwall](https://moonsong-labs.github.io/moonwall/), to provide an entirely server side rendered application for viewing and exploring test reports.
+With a focus on speed and scalability, it is designed to be able to handle many thousands of test reports, and provide a simple interface to explore them.
 There is no client side state or rendering, and plain HTML only is served to the client via AJAX calls.

 ## Preqrequisites